acadonis/Project-1-Space-Invaders/README.md

 Open the index.html

-Shoot some invaders! (refresh when you want a new game :wink:)
+Shoot some invaders!

+### Controls

+Arrow keys to move left and right, spacebar to shoot.
+Control R to start a new game :wink:

 ### Brief